Mike Ford Player Props: Mariners vs. Royals

 Royals Pitching Rankings

-- The Royals have the 28th-ranked team ERA across all league pitching staffs (5.13).
+- The Royals' 5.14 team ERA ranks 28th among all MLB pitching staffs.

-- The right-hander last appeared on Tuesday against the Boston Red Sox, when he tossed 6 2/3 innings, allowing three earned runs while giving up five hits.
+- The right-hander last appeared on Wednesday against the Boston Red Sox, when he tossed eight innings, allowing four earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.